darthsoup/docker-whmcs/README.md

 After building the container, open your browser and browse to the `/install` directory and install it.

 WHMCS installation itself may take a while.

+### Development License

+If you need a seperate License for your WHMCS installation, you can ask the WHMCS Support for a development license.

 ## Contributions